ejin700/ejin700.github.io/content/authors/admin/_index.md

 Prior to Oxford, I obtained both my MS and BS in Computer Science from Columbia University.
 Before starting my PhD, I also worked full time as a software engineer at Facebook for two years, where I focused on building new privacy-safe ad products for healthcare advertisers.
 Outside of work, I enjoy teaching, mentoring, and taking an active role in the Oxford Women in Computer Science and New College, Oxford communitites.

 ### Recent News
-- Teaching M2L
+- 📚 Excited to be the GNN tutor for [Mediterranean Machine Learning (M2L) Summer School](https://www.m2lschool.org/) in Split, Croatia.
-- I'm helping to organize AI4MAT
+- 🎉 Join us for the sixth edition of [AI4MAT](https://sites.google.com/view/ai4mat/home) @ NeurIPS 2025.
-- Oxtal accepted as Oral to Pacifichem 2025!
+- 🎉 Oxtal: A generative model for molecular crystal structure prediciton has been accepted as an Oral to [Pacifichem 2025](https://pacifichem.org/)!
+Stay tuned for our preprint...
-- Women in Computer Science Keep It Real
+- 🎤 Honored to speak as a panelist for Oxford Women in Computer Science: Keep It Real!
-- Presenting MoSE at ICLR
+- 🎤 We're presenting our [MoSE paper](https://iclr.cc/virtual/2025/poster/28259) at ICLR 2025 in Singapre.